 The developed design has been configured to allow works to be done in phases if necessary.
-The initial phase will harvest and treat 535 million litres of stormwater per year through 2,400m2 of bioretenton system located next to wetland 2.
-The next phase would harvest a total volume of 845 million litres per year through an additional 1,600m2 of biorention system located next to wetland 4.
-Both phases will also involve associated park improvement works.
+Our Sydney Park Water Reuse scheme stage 1 harvested and treated 50 million litres of stormwater during 2012/13 for the topping up of its wetlands.
+Both phases 1 and 2 will also involve associated park improvement works.
 A determination on which level of water harvesting and associated works to implement will be made after design development and subject to available funding.

 Sydney Park’s Water Reuse Scheme stage two follows the successful implementation of stage one, completed in 2010, which harvested stormwater from a smaller urbanised catchment to the southwest of the site.

 This project is the first of a suite of initiatives being formulated under the Decentralised Water Master Plan and is being partially funded through the City of Sydney and the Australian Government’s Water for the Future initiative through the National Urban Water and Desalination Plan.